FAQ

 Are there any concerns regarding the battery?

 YES: Lithium poly batteries can be destroyed if overcharged or over discharged.
 Always use an appropriate charger.
 NEVER discharge below 3 volts.
-Even though the BeeLine Transmitters have a low voltage shutdown feature, the battery can still be over discharged.
-Always turn the transmitter off when not in use.
+LiPo batteries from BigRedBee have an integrated protection to protect against low discharge.

 Why do I need an amateur (ham) radio license?